Digital Accessibility Compliance Under ADA Title II and WCAG 2.1 AA

 Assign Responsibility

-Each school/department should designate faculty or staff members who will oversee accessibility compliance and ensure all digital materials meet WCAG 2.1 AA standards.
+A designated faculty or staff member should be assigned to oversee accessibility compliance and ensure all digital materials meet WCAG 2.1 AA standards.

 Accessibility leads should compile a list of all digital materials accessible to the public, including:

-• Audio & Video Content: lectures, podcasts, and recordings
+- Audio & Video Content: lectures, podcasts, recordings (audio and video)

-• Supplemental Applications: polling, grading, testing, and discussion tools
+- External Applications: LMS systems, surveying/polling, grading, testing, and online discussion tools

 Utilize Existing Accessibility Tools/Software